alexisog6/HelloWorld/readme.md

 =======================

-this is a simple web app that can be used to for demo and testing purposes, e.g. for cloud infrastructure, cointainer managem,ent and/or a ci/cd pipeline. it iss a webapp that just returns some html that says "hello world"
+this is a simple web app that can be used to for demo and testing purposes, e.g. for cloud infrastructure, cointainer management and/or a ci/cd pipeline. it iss a webapp that just returns some html that says "hello world"

 * [Hello World](http://localhost:8080)